 The Trilateral Contact Group says that a ceasefire would need to include OSCE observation that the truce was being maintained, the implementation of effective border monitoring, the release of all hostages, and the start of inclusive dialogue.

-Following an invitation from Moscow on Monday, OSCE observers were set to begin monitoring border crossings between Ukraine and Russia on Wednesday.
+, OSCE observers were set to begin monitoring border crossings between Ukraine and Russia on Wednesday.

 Despite this concession from Russia, it appears likely that the West will go ahead with harsher sanctions against Moscow.
 Later on Wednesday, leaders from European Union countries are set to meet in Brussels to debate imposing sanctions against Russia.